SbrTa/Notes/Interview/devinterview.io/Java.md

 #### ✅ 25.
 What are the main differences between a List, Set, and Map in Java?
 **Answer:**
 - **List:**
-  - Unordered collection
+  - Can be ordered.
   - Duplicates allowed.
   - Access elements by index.

 - **Set:**
-  - Ordered collection
+  - Unordered collection
   - No duplicates.
   - No indexing.